Cloud-SPAN/create-aws-instance-1-open-account/_episodes/02-configure-your-account.md

 - Secure your AWS account.
 - Configure your AWS account for daily work.
 keypoints:
-- "The Root account should only be used for high-level admin tasks."
+- The Root account should only be used for high-level admin tasks.
-- "IAM accounts should be created and configured for daily use."
+- IAM accounts should be created and configured for daily use.
+- Your IAM user account has the permissions of the (account) AdministratorAccess policy, and is hence sufficient for most practical purposes.
 ---
 > ## Prerequisites
 > To complete this episode you will need: